doble196/CRYVESTO/CRYVESTO_app/README.md

 Following are the instructions to install the application from its Github respository.

 ### Clone the application code from Github as follows:
-* copy the URL link of the application from its Github repository
+* Copy the URL link of the application from its Github repository
-* open the Terminal window and clone as follows:
+* Open the Terminal window and clone as follows:

     1. %cd to_your_preferred_directory_where_you want_to_store_this_application
     2. %git clone URL_link_that_was_copied_in_step_1_above